lukaarma/pwm_backend/README.md

-# backend of PWM (PassWordManager), Project by [lukaarma] and [Lorenzo Romio]
+# Backend of PWM - PassWordManager

+Project by [lukaarma] and [Lorenzo Romio]

-PWM is a simple password manager website that encrypts locally your credentials and syncs them accros all your devices.
+PWM is a simple password manager website that encrypts locally your credentials and syncs them across all your devices.

+See the [Security Whitepaper] to check for yourself how we handle and store your credentials.

 ## Available enviroment variables